erlang/otp/INSTALL-WIN32.md

 releases, and it has worked fine for us.
 Still, there might be all sorts of troubles on different machines and with different setups.
-I'll try to give hints wherever I've encountered difficulties, but please share your experiences by using the mailing list
-<erlang-questions@erlang.org>.
-I cannot of course help everyone with all
-their problems, please try to solve the problems and submit solutions/workarounds.
+I'll try to give hints wherever I've encountered difficulties, but please share your experiences by using the [`erlang-questions`] [1] mailing list.
+I cannot of course help everyone with all their problems, please try to solve the problems and submit solutions/workarounds.
 Remember, it's all about sharing, not about demanding...